-The log store was delivered very efficiently and on time but Forest make it perfectly clear that this is only a kerb side delivery.
-On this occasion the driver helped me carry the parts, which come as one bundle strapped together, to my back garden where it was going to be assembled.
+The log store was delivered very efficiently and on time but Forest makes it perfectly clear that this is only a kerbside delivery.
+On this occasion, the driver helped me carry the parts, which come as one bundle strapped together, to my back garden where it was going to be assembled.

 Once the straps are taken off, the different panels can be laid out to check whether they are all there and undamaged.
 Mine were all present and correct, and enclosed with the panels were all the instructions, fixtures and fittings.
 The different sized screws could then be sorted so that they would be readily accessible